Estimated reading time: 4 minutes

 Rustication is a range of masonry techniques.
 The style gives visible surfaces a finish that contrasts in texture with the smoothly finished, squared-block masonry surfaces called ashlar.

-The front side or visible face of each block is cut back around the edges to make its size and placing very clear.
+Each block’s front side or visible face is cut back around the edges to make its size and placement very clear.

 The central part of the face of each block is often given a deliberately rough or patterned surface.